frederic-perez/AmE-dictionary/dictionary.md

 __moat__
 __moccasin__ :two::shit: (moccasins)
 __mockie__ _n_ :two::shit:
-__modicum__
-__modicum__ _n_ :three: If you want to describe a small amount of something, try modicum.
+__modicum__ _n_ :four: If you want to describe a small amount of something, try modicum.
 If you have a modicum of interest in something, you are a little bit interested.
 Modicum comes from the Latin modicus, for moderate, and modus, for measure.
 We often use it to mean "any at all," as if "If you had a modicum of sense (i.e. any sense at all), you'd be able to see that the pencil you've spent the last five minutes looking for is tucked behind your ear." _A modicum of timidity._
 __mogul__ :two::shit:
 __moguls__ _Feeling brave, we steered down an easy tree run, then headed to the moguls._
 __mold__ _n_